Canaan Bridges Consulting Inc. 3 min read

 Is there a Role for Green Patent Pools?

-Patent pools enable patent owners to pool their patents together.
 Patent pools usually include complementary or substitute patents databases, available to users (licensees) for a fee.
+Patent pools help patent owners to pool their patents together.
 These pools allow licensees to obtain and use, for a licensee fee, patented technologies in their innovations.
 In this context, it may reduce transaction costs.
 Complementary patent pools are usually preferred over patent substitutes for reasons which will become more apparent below.

-Patent pools are not the standard in the green industry.
+Patent pools are not common in the green industry.
 However, it is one way of commercializing and managing IP, and it is worthwhile to consider its fit with specific green products.
-For example, can sustainable linkages be made between green technologies and patent pools?
+For example, can sustainable linkages between green technologies and patent pools be made?
 What benefits are available for an early entrepreneur in the clean technology space seeking to pool her patents with that of others in related but different industries?
 How will this work across different countries?
 One drawback of patent pools is that they may run afoul of anti-trust laws, particularly where the pool mainly consists of patent substitutes.
-The reasoning behind this: when the patents are substitutes for each other, there is little or no incentive for others outside the pool to innovate in the field.
+The reasoning behind this is that when the patents are substitutes, there is little or no incentive for others outside the pool to innovate in the field.
 The pools may therefore become a breeding ground for monopolistic behaviour.
 Green startups should think carefully about the costs and benefits of being a part of patent pools.